morgangraphics/ansible-role-nvm/README.md

 print('hello-world')
 ```

-*:warning: You must include a script header for this to work properly*
+*⚠️ You must include a script header for this to work properly*

 OR